 #11: Putting it on paper lets you start fixing it.
 If it stays in your head, a perfect idea, you’ll never share it with anyone.

-Luckily, the handbook forces you to jam your entire company mission, values, and rules into one special place.
+Luckily, an employee handbook forces you to jam your entire company mission, values, and rules into one special place.
 But go beyond just getting the project done.
 Take risks with your handbook, and explore even more of your team’s ideas than you’ll wind up using.
 You can always take things away.

 #12: Discount the 1st thing that comes to mind.
 And the 2nd, 3rd, 4th, 5th – get the obvious out of the way.
 Surprise yourself.

-And when you do, you surprise and delight the reader too.
 Instead of starting your handbook with the traditional “this is a handbook” overview, consider talking about what inspired you to start the company.
 Throw in a joke or puzzle that people can redeem for a free lunch.
 Get weird.

 #13: Give your characters opinions.
 Passive/malleable might seem likable to you as you write, but it’s poison to the audience.